 Frosty moonrise over Roker Lighthouse.
 Photograph courtesy of Myra Macdonald.

-Roker Pier and the light house are part of a massive restoration project that is due to be completed in early 2018.
-The project has been hampered by the storms that batter this part of the coast, reminding us of the challenge that Meik and his team had to contend with during the original building.
+Roker Pier and the light house were part of a massive restoration project that was completed in 2018.
+The project was been hampered by the storms that batter this part of the coast, reminding us of the challenge that Meik and his team had to contend with during the original building.
 You can find out more about this exciting project from the associated web site: Roker Pier restoration project

 The area continues to inspire creative writers to this day.
 This piece of ‘flash fiction’ by Sylvia Forrest is one of the entries in the Sunderland Literature and Creative Writing Festival, 2016.